 To offset these costly liabilities, most oil companies install secondary containment berms around all acid tanks on the frac location.
 Some also install a poly mat underneath the tanks to protect the soil.
 These containment systems can cost up to $20,000.00 (or more) per location.

 The Need for a Better Solution

 Surprisingly, the standard acid storage tank used by the oil industry is a steel “frac” tank originally developed to store water.
-Even though acid corrodes steel, most acid tank operators simply install an acid resistant liner inside the frac tank, and call it an “acid tank”.
-These liners are acid resistant coatings applied while wet and becomes rigid when dry.
+Even though acid corrodes steel, most acid tank operators simply install an acid-resistant liner inside the frac tank, and call it an “acid tank”.
+These liners are acid-resistant coatings applied while wet and becomes rigid when dry.
 During transport, the walls of the tank flex, and over time cause small cracks to develop in the liner which leads to a liner failure.
-Other causes of liner failure are lack of proper maintenance, substandard liner material, and harsh conditions in the field – all cause liners to fail, and they fail often, resulting in acid spills.
+Other causes of liner failure are lack of proper maintenance, substandard liner material, and harsh conditions in the field – all-cause liners to fail, and they fail often, resulting in acid spills.

 The average lifespan of an acid tank liner is one to two years.
-The cost of installing a new liner averages $15,000.00 per tank.
+The cost of installing a new liner average $15,000.00 per tank.
 There have been many attempts by acid tank operators to address liner failures, and they always focus on improving the liner itself.
 Until now, no company has solved the problem.